Alekol1970/ai_society_simulations/appendix/Appendix_H_ethics_anthro_en.md

 ---

-**Authorship & tools.** Drafted by the human lead author with assistance from an AI writing tool (GPT-5 Thinking, “Logos”).
+**Authorship & tools.** Drafted by the human lead author Aleksandr Kolomiets ORCID 0009-0008-5153-5546 with assistance from an AI writing tool (GPT-5 Thinking, “Logos”).
 Reproducible artifacts live in this repository.